-The aim is to ensure that all sellers are registered properly and monetary losses for the government due to tax fraud can be avoided.
+The aim is to ensure that all sellers are registered the way the should be and monetary losses for the government due to tax fraud can be avoided.
 Further, the tax authorities will notify the marketplace platform of any potential VAT fraud by an online seller.
-Sellers without a valid tax registration will be blocked from the marketplace immediately.

 Book a free consultation

 Our VAT experts are happy to help you.
 Book a free consultation today!

 These new rules are similar to the latest changes in the UK, Italy and Germany, probably the most similarities can be seen with the German F22 VAT Certificate.
 More countries are most likely to follow and until 2022, all European member states shall have similar laws and regulations in this area.

 Some sellers might already have seen it: you need to verify your VAT ID in the seller central.
 So if you do not have a French VAT registration number already, make sure to get one soon and to take care of the follow-up work (like returns & filings) properly or reach out to us if you need some assistance.

 Every seller concerned – not matter if he had to be registered in France or not – will need to provide a VAT number!

 The SIRET number needs to be provided as well.
 It’s a 14 digit number identifier that is provided by the French authorities and is referring to your business location.

 This 14-figure identifier is split into two parts: